k-s-b/ssl_climate/README.md

 To run, just change data path in ssl_climate.py

-Data used for this work can be found at:
+Data used for this work can be found at [this link](https://climatedata.ibs.re.kr/data/cesm-hires)